unndf/evolisa-tools/README.md

 evolisa-tools
 =============
-The original C# Genetic Vectorizer can be used to make lots of cool vector graphics, but it misses some features to really help that move along.
+The original C# Genetic Vectorizer can be used to make lots of cool vector graphics, but it misses some features to really help that move things along.

 The orignal EvoLisa tool is here: http://rogeralsing.com/2008/12/11/genetic-programming-mona-lisa-source-code-and-binaries/